-- Optional coverage under the State of Illinois Plan is also administered by Minnesota Life Insurance Company.
+- Optional coverage is administered by Minnesota Life Insurance Company.

 - You may apply for insurance for yourself in an amount up to eight times your annual salary with a maximum of $3,000,000 when combined with basic life coverage.

-Note: New Employees may enroll for coverage up to 4 times their salary within 10 days of hire without providing proof of good health.
-Requests beyond this timeframe or amounts of five to eight times your salary will require proof of good health before the coverage request is approved.
-Evidence of insurability is required for increasing coverage.
+Note: New Employees may enroll for coverage up to 4 times their salary within 30 days of hire without providing proof of good health.
+Requests beyond this timeframe or amounts of five to eight times your salary will require a Statement of Health before the coverage request is approved.
+A Statement of Health is required for any increase in coverage.

 date will be the first day of active State employment or initial eligibility.

 - If elected after the first 30 days of initial employment, the effective date

 will be the date of the approval by Minnesota Life, subject to the Irrevocability Rule.

 - You may apply for spouse/Civil Union Partner life insurance in the amount of $10,000.

 - You may apply for child life insurance in the amount of $10,000 for each child/child of a Civil Union Partner.